 - Much earlier you encounter gauntlets of ogre strength, which seem to be made from actual ogre hands.

 - Done in Fallen London with the duelist gloves...maybe.
 The description is your character doubting that it's REALLY human skin.

 - Sakahagi in Shin Megami Tensei III: Nocturne wears an outfit made from the skins of Manikins he's killed.

-- Confessions of a Khajiit Fur Trader is exactly what it says on the cover: The tale of a Khajiit who made an absolute fortune selling the pelts of his fellow cat-folk, as well as Argonian leather.
+- The series' in-game book Confessions of a Khajiit Fur Trader is exactly what it says on the cover: The tale of a Khajiit who made an absolute fortune selling the pelts of his kind, as well as Argonian leather.
 It all began with his brother's hide and went downhill from there.

-- Based on some of their dialogue, it's implied that the Forsworn's armour is made from the tanned skins of the people they killed.
+- Based on some of their dialogue, it's implied that the Forsworn's armor is made from the tanned skins of the people they killed.
 The Forsworn are not nice people.
 At all.